Skip to main content

 In terms of pricing, Wall Street Funded is more affordable with challenges starting at $23, which is $56 less than FTMO's starting price of $79.
 FTMO offers 10 challenge options, while Wall Street Funded offers 35.

 FTMO offers Up to 90% profit split, while Wall Street Funded offers 80% (up to 100% via VIP scaling).
-Wall Street Funded pays out Every 10 days.
+FTMO pays out Bi-weekly (every 14 days), and Wall Street Funded pays out Every 10 days.

 For trust and reputation, FTMO has a 4.8/5 TrustPilot rating with 42,594 reviews, while Wall Street Funded has 4.5/5 with 3,207 reviews.
 Safety grades: FTMO A+, Wall Street Funded B+.